ramsey/uuid/README.md

 ## About

-Rhumsaa\Uuid is a PHP 5.4+ library for generating and working with [RFC 4122][rfc4122] version 1, 3, 4, and 5 universally unique identifiers (UUID).
+Ramsey\Uuid is a PHP 5.4+ library for generating and working with [RFC 4122][rfc4122] version 1, 3, 4, and 5 universally unique identifiers (UUID).

 From [Wikipedia](http://en.wikipedia.org/wiki/Universally_unique_identifier):